 The Raytheon local operating area is a 1 mile radius from UVI and the aircraft are kept north of Highway 82 and east of Highway 90.
-When flight operations will remain within 1 NM and the Ground Observer will be able to maintain visual contact, and a chase plane will not be used.
+When flight operations will remain within 1 NM and the EP/Observer will be able to maintain visual contact, and a chase plane will not be used.

-In Figure 3, the larger area outlined with a hashed red line is the proposed Raytheon UAS containment area.
-This will be used for developmental testing and demonstration from the surface to 2000' AGL (6200' MSL average).
+In Figure 3, the larger area outlined with a hashed black line is the proposed Raytheon UAS operations area.
+This would be used for developmental testing and demonstration from the surface to 2000' AGL (6000' MSL average).
 All of Raytheon's UAS flight operations will be within radio line of sight of the Ground Control Station.
 Victor Airway 66 crosses the proposed operating area and has a Minimum Reception Altitude (MRA) of 9500' MSL (4500' AGL).
 VR 259 from points D to E, and VR 260 from points D to E, also cross this area, and Raytheon will contact Flight Service to see if they are active prior to crossing.
-For flights beyond visual range of the Ground Observer, a chase plane will be used.
+For flights beyond visual range of the EP, a chase plane will be used.
 The chase plane and UAS will have active transponders when within the lateral limits of the VR routes.

 The class E airspace overlaying the proposed operating area is used for instrument approaches into Libby Army Airfield (KFHU).
 The TOMBS intersection is the missed approach holding point at 9500' MSL, and the minimum vectoring altitude is 6500' MSL for IFR traffic.
-Raytheon reports operations to Libby Approach and monitors the approach control frequency during flight.
-By agreement with Libby Radar, Raytheon squawks 1202 mode C to differentiate from other VFR traffic.

 Ninety Percent of the proposed operating area is uninhabited state land.
 The cutouts at the corners of the proposed op area are designed to keep Raytheon UAS away from the small communities of Whetstone to the SW, St David to the north, and Tombstone to the SE.
 The eastern border is the edge of the Tombstone MOA.
 State highway 90 borders the western edge, state highway 82 the southern edge.
 The only trafficable road inside the op area is state highway 80, a two lane blacktop between Benson and Tombstone.
 The San Pedro river valley traverses the area south to north, and is a designated wildlife area.
-All flight operations over the wildlife area will be 2000' AGL or above.
+All flight operations over the wildlife area will be 2000' AGL.